Tikky-Dev/TalesOfBlueUnityGame/ReadMe.md

 ## Current progress

-Currently this game is still in it's starting faze
+Currently this game is still in it's starting faze.
+The small part of map for a Demo is in progress

 ## Tasks